 Australian banks are known globally as among the safest and most stable financial institutions - a reputation built on decades of rigorous regulatory reforms, stringent lending protocols, and effective risk management.

-The country’s banking sector is regulated to ensure that banks maintain high capital reserves to absorb any unexpected shocks like the global financial crisis (GFC) in 2008.
 The four majors, being well-capitalised, have a strong buffer to absorb potential losses during economic downturns.
-In fact, they well exceed the 4.5% requirement indicating adequate capital reserves as measured by the Common Equity Tier 1 (CET1), explained in further detail here
+In fact, they well exceed the 4.5% requirement indicating adequate capital reserves as measured by the Common Equity Tier 1 (CET1), explained in further detail here.

-Further, under the Financial Claims Scheme, cash deposits in the Big Four – and all ADIs – are guaranteed by the federal government up to $250,000 per account holder.
+Further, under the Financial Claims Scheme, cash deposits in the Big Four - and all ADIs - are guaranteed by the federal government up to $250,000 per account holder.
+This means if you shared an account with your spouse it would be covered up to $500,000.

-Say you deposit $250,000 with NAB, this guarantee ensures you’ll get all your money back in the unlikely event it folds.
+Say you deposit $250,000 with NAB, this guarantee ensures you'll eventually get all your money back in the unlikely event it folds.
 Essentially this is aimed at boosting depositor confidence and lessening the likelihood of a bank run, which happens when customers pull out their money simultaneously over solvency concerns.

 Additionally, all four banks have demonstrated resilience during financial crises and have scored high among credit rating agencies Moody's, Standard and Poor's (S&P), and Fitch.